CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/install/aws-pcluster-cluster.md

 Advanced Tutorial (optional)

-## Use Parallel Cluster without Software and Data pre-installed
+## Use ParallelCluster without Software and Data pre-installed

 Step by step instructions to configuring and running a ParallelCluster for the CMAQ 12US2 benchmark with instructions to install the libraries and software.